Be prepared for activities

 Half day activities

 Challenge activities or Workshops do not require you to bring a meal.
-These activities usually finish at 12:00 in time for lunch, or in time for dinner at 18:00.
-However, it is recommended to bring a snack with you as some activities can be strenuous!
+These activities usually finish at 12:00 in time for lunch or dinner at 18:00.
+However, bringing a snack with you is recommended as some activities can be strenuous!

 One day activities

-For most one day hikes and climbing courses you will need to bring a packed lunch, but you will be back in time for dinner at 18:00.
-We recommend you to order a packed lunch, that is made during breakfast time.
+For most one-day hikes and climbing courses, you will need to bring a packed lunch, but you will be back in time for dinner at 18:00.
+We recommend you order a packed lunch made during breakfast time.

-For two day hikes or hike ‘n’ climb activities, you will need a packed lunch for both days.
+For two-day hikes or hike & climb activities, you will need a packed lunch for both days.
 For activities staying in KISC's mountain huts, you will need to either bring your own dinner and breakfast or book a hut food package.Meals & Self-Catering